smartdevicelink/sdl_evolution/proposals/NNNN-Adding-Metadata-Types.md

 ## Motivation

 Traditionally, the SDL HMI is unaware of the context of the data provided in each text field by the application.
-For specific common types of data such as song title, arist or temperature, some HMIs may benefit from knowing what type of data is contained in a mainField parameter.
+For specific common types of data such as song title, artist or temperature, some HMIs may benefit from knowing what type of data is contained in a text field.
 This would allow for more robust HMI design and allowing for further differentiation between designs of the same template.
 Additionally, this would allow the HMI to display specific data types outside of the main SDL template.
 For example, an HMI could display a thermometer icon next to the temperature in a weather app and also display the information contained in the mainField tagged as temperature inside native screens or in other applications.

 ## Proposed Solution